 Center Director and Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Dr. Grant McFadden received a Ph.D. in Biochemistry in 1975, from McGill University in Montreal, Canada.
-He has held previous faculty positions at the University of Alberta, the University of Western Ontario, and the University of Florida and was a visiting sabbatical Professor at Harvard Medical School.
+Dr. Grant McFadden received a Ph.D. in Biochemistry in 1975, from McGill University.
+He has held previous tenured faculty positions at the University of Alberta, Western University, and the University of Florida and was a visiting sabbatical Professor at Harvard Medical School.
 He was awarded a Canada Research Chair (Tier I) in Molecular Virology in 2001 and in 2005 he was awarded a Howard Hughes Medical Institute International Scholarship.
 He was inducted as a Fellow of the Royal Society of Canada in 2004, the Canadian Academy of Health Sciences in 2005 and the American Academy of Microbiology in 2007.
 Dr. McFadden is currently a Professor at Arizona State University and is the Director of the Biodesign Center for Immunotherapy, Vaccines, and Virotherapy (B-CIVV).
-He is the co-Editor-in-Chief of the journal PLoS Pathogens, a Senior Editor at Journal of Virology, and was the President of the American Society for Virology 2015-16.
-Dr. McFadden's lab studies how poxviruses that cause immunosuppression interact with the host immune system.
-The McFadden lab pioneered the field of viral immune subversion (also called "anti-immunology"), and is credited with the discovery of a wide spectrum of virus-derived inhibitors of the immune system.
+He was the co-Editor-in-Chief of the journal PLoS Pathogens until 2020, is currently a Senior Editor at Molecular Therapy-Oncolytics, and was the President of the American Society for Virology 2015-16.
+Dr. McFadden's lab pioneered the field of viral immune subversion (also called "anti-immunology"), and is credited with the discovery of a wide spectrum of virus-derived inhibitors of the immune system.
 His lab also investigates host-virus tropism, and the deployment of poxviruses for oncolytic virotherapy for the treatment of cancer, particularly with a rabbit-specific poxvirus called myxoma virus (MYXV).
-He is also currently developing human clinical trials that exploit virotherapy with MYXV to improve hematopoietic stem cell transplantation therapies for cancer, in collaboration with a biotech company called DNAtrix.
-To date, McFadden has published over 340 scientific papers and reviews.
+He is also currently developing human clinical trials that exploit virotherapy with MYXV to treat various cancers, for which he has co-founded a new biotech company called OncoMyx Therapeutics.
+To date, McFadden has published over 380 scientific papers and reviews.

 - Discover novel viral proteins that inhibit inflammatory pathways.